typedb/typedb-docs/README.md

 - Avoid the assumption that a sentence is self-explanatory.
 Even if explained in an earlier sentence, repeat yourself to ensure the sentence can be well-understood, without requiring reference to an earlier text.

 ### Cross-referencing
-Most of the time, when we mention something that is explained in a previous or next page, we need to leave a reference (by turning the word or phrase into a link) to that page and sometimes to a partiular heading, if need to be.
+Most of the time, when we mention something that is explained in a previous or next page, we need to leave a reference (by turning the word or phrase into a link) to that page and sometimes to a particular heading, if need to be.

 ### Flow and Headings
-The choice and order of headings, should provide the reader with seamless flow that offers a high-level understanding of what that page is about.
+The choice and order of headings should provide the reader with a seamless flow that offers a high-level understanding of what that page is about.
 By doing this, we would also make it easier for the readers to find what they are looking for, if that is why they are visiting the page.

 Every heading is turned into an anchor, which in turn:
 - provides visitors with a table of content, that is essentially the summary of the page.